 Well, not exactly.

-To ensure that you mark a different history for your edTech business, it is important to learn how to prevent such failures rather than abandoning the education startups idea.
+To ensure that you mark a different history for your edtech business, it is vital to learn how to prevent such failures rather than abandoning the education startups ideas.

 So, here we go.

-As discussed earlier, many education startups fail because the business leaders are unfamiliar with the market needs and the competitor’s offerings.
-So, the foremost step towards lowering down the risk of app failure is to invest your time into the app discovery process and understanding the needs and desires of your target user base.
+As discussed earlier, many education startups fail because business leaders are unfamiliar with market needs and competitors’ offerings.
+So, the foremost step towards lowering the risk of app failure is to invest your time into the app discovery process and understand the needs and desires of your target user base.

-In other words, it is important to see what challenges your target audience is facing, what the existing edTech apps are offering, and where they are lagging.
+In other words, it is essential to see what challenges your target audience is facing, what the existing edtech apps are offering, and where they are lagging.
 And this way, determine when and how you can make your way to success in the educational and learning environment.

 2. Focus on KPIs

-One should look forth to considering different mobile app KPIs to maximize the app revenue and consequently, the success ratio of their edTech startup.
+One should look forward to evaluating different mobile app KPIs to maximize the app revenue and consequently, the success ratio of their edtech startup.

-In such a scenario, treating them as a companion and seeking their advice on how to make your educational mobile app more userful, secure, and successful is nonetheless a great decision.
+In such a scenario, treating them as a companion and seeking their advice on how to make your educational mobile app more useful, secure, and successful is nonetheless a great decision.

 So, look forward to it.